Travel Grants

 About the Eleanor “Happy” Leacock Travel Grant

+In 2013, SANA introduced a new prize, the Eleanor “Happy” Leacock Travel Award.
 This grant honors Eleanor “Happy” Leacock’s outstanding career as an independent scholar and her labor as a semi-employed faculty member prior to securing full-time employment at Brooklyn Polytechnic Institute.
 In 1972, she was appointed Professor and Chair of Anthropology at City University of New York’s City College, where she was instrumental in rebuilding the department.
 Leacock simultaneously assumed her position at CUNY’s Graduate Faculty, training and inspiring a new generation of activist anthropologists.